-What does a muscle tendon complex consist of?
-Every muscle in the body has attached tendons at the end that connects it to the bones that is the skeletal structure of the body.
+What does a muscle-tendon complex consist of?
+Every muscle in the body has attached tendons at the end that connects it to the bones that are the skeletal structure of the body.
 Plyometrics offers advantages to this complex structure that makes movement possible in the first place.

-In order to strengthen the muscle tendon complex, high intensity plyometrics is what you should be going for BUT before jumping on to high intensity plyometrics, first master the basic skills.
-Gradually the plyometrics training will make you ready for a high intensity plyometrics.
+In order to strengthen the muscle-tendon complex, high-intensity plyometrics is what you should be going for BUT before jumping on to high-intensity plyometrics, first master the basic skills.
+Gradually the plyometrics training will make you ready for high-intensity plyometrics.

 4. Makes the muscles stiffer.

-Apart from strengthening the muscle tendon complex, it aids in makings the muscle stiffer.
-Now what does that mean?
-Research has proven that muscles actually work in an isometric manner instead of eccentric manner which is normally believed.
+Apart from strengthening the muscle-tendon complex, it aids in makings the muscle stiffer.
+Now, what does that mean?
+Research has proven that muscles actually work in an isometric manner instead of an eccentric manner which is normally believed.
 What does this actually mean?
 It means that muscles are actually stiff by nature and it is actually the tendon’s elastic qualities that we use for movement and not the other way round.

 Plyometric training opens neural pathways and trains to activate the muscles faster.
 It strengthens the muscle-tendon complex and results in the muscle-tendon complex being able to store more elastic energy.
 This storage of elastic energy can be used for more forceful muscle contractions, which means your performance in activities like running, throwing, hitting, and jumping can be augmented by multiple times.